Apple by Example

 }

-Note that Apple does not have imports so we have to re-type the definition of the gamma function each time.
+Apple does not have imports so we have to re-type the definition of the gamma function each time.